funnyboy-roks/funnyboy-roks/README.md

 ## Languages

-I like experiment with many programming languages, including but not limited to JavaScript, TypeScript, Java, and Python(Though I tend to shy away from it, as I do not like it).
+I frequently use a variety of programming languages, including JavaScript, TypeScript, Java, and Python (Though Python's disgusting)
+Rust is very quickly becoming my favourite language.
 I am quite familiar with HTML and CSS, though they're not programming languages.

-I am currently learning Rust as it seems like an interesting language.

 ## Contact